 What is Jewish Wolfram Syndrome?

-Wolfram Syndrome is a rare, inherited disorder that primarily affects the nervous system and other body systems.
+Wolfram syndrome is a rare, inherited disorder that primarily affects the nervous system and other body systems — causing diabetes, vision loss, hearing loss and other symptoms.
 A specific subtype — Ashkenazi Jewish WFS1-Associated Wolfram Syndrome — impacts individuals of Ashkenazi Jewish descent.

-Symptoms may include mild diabetes-like features, neurological issues and vision loss.
-This subtype is caused by variations in the WFS1 gene and is often associated with a milder, later-onset form of the condition.
+Symptoms of this Wolfram syndrome variant may include diabetes-like features, neurological issues and vision loss, among other symptoms.
+This subtype is caused by a specific variant of the WFS1 gene, c.1672C>T (p.Arg558Cys or p.R558C), and is often associated with a milder, later-onset form of the condition than the classic form of Wolfram syndrome.

 How is the Ashkenazi Jewish subtype of Wolfram syndrome different from the classic form?